 I’m writing this as somewhat of a veteran “Autism Mom.”
-My kids are older now, 13&15.
-But, when they were babies and new to the system, I was in the classrooms volunteering as much as possible- I had eyes and ears telling me what kid did what to Connor that day, and I was on the PTA.
+My kids are older now, 14 & 16.
+But, when they were babies and new to the system, I was in the classrooms volunteering as much as possible- I had eyes and ears telling me what kid did what to my kiddo that day, and I was on the PTA.
 Not to mention SEAC, TACA, TASA Board Member, Founder of Spectrum Parents, etc. I immersed myself in Autism.

 Helpful Tips for a GREAT school Year –

 1. Be a classroom mom.
 One year, I was the store manager and THAT was the best.
 I brought in my own presents and felt like SANTA.
-His classmates loved Connor.
+His classmates loved him.

 2. Go to lunch as often as possible.
 Know all of the kids names.
 Bring goodies.
 I used to bring in those three foot twizlers from the dollar store for every child in both my kids classes.
-Not to mention cookies, cupcakes, etc. AND Connor always passed everything out.
+Not to mention cookies, cupcakes, etc. AND my kiddo always passed everything out.

 3. Take crazy fun pictures when they are in line at the end of lunch – before the teachers get there and tell the kids who aren’t supposed to have their pictures taken, to move to the side.
 The kids eat this up.
 Send it to the teacher so she can pass it onto the other parents.

 4. Bring people like the sun wheelers to the school and photograph the event.
 They are the guys who play sports in wheelchairs.
 At the assembly, they play against the teachers.
 The kids go crazy cheering for their favorites.
 It also brings awareness that not everyone is the same and that’s ok.
 We did this in Nov, I think.
-The kids got to ask questions to the guys – and YOU KNOW Connor got to participate.
-Video –
+The kids got to ask questions to the guys – and YOU KNOW my son got to participate.

 5. I always wanted to do a parent panel just for the teachers giving them insight into our world.
 If you can, do this event.